 This lecture will also introduce you to search strategies and techniques.
 Please pay close attention so that you may mimic these exercises [demonstrated] when you are ready to explore your own research topic in the assigned databases.

 The lecture will end with a brief introduction to citations, which are a vital part of creating traditional bibliographies as well as annotated bibliographies.
-As you browse through the examples, please note the ones to be used for BOOKS.
+As you browse through the examples, please note the ones to be used for ARTICLES.

 Any questions you may have, please do not hesitate to email me or drop by my virtual office hour.